aravi3/Vibes/README.md

 [heroku]: http://www.vibes-music.site/#/

-Vibes is a full-stack music management application inspired by SoundCloud.
+Vibes is a full stack music management application inspired by SoundCloud.
 It uses React.js with a Redux architecture on the frontend and Ruby on Rails in conjunction with a PostgreSQL database on the backend.